 “Redistribute” or “Redistribution” means providing a Client and/or any other party other than an Affiliate access to Information (or Original Created Works, as applicable), irrespective of the means of dissemination or provision of access.

-“Redistribution Licence” means the non-exclusive, revocable and non-transferable license to Redistribute Information subject to the terms and conditions of this Agreement.
+“Redistribution Licence” means the non-exclusive, revocable and non-transferable licence to Redistribute Information subject to the terms and conditions of this Agreement.

 “Redistributor” means a person that has direct or indirect access to the Information for the purpose of its Redistribution and/or that Redistributes such Information.
 This includes Sub Vendors.